want some cookies?

 Defining your L&D product is about marrying up your offering to your target audience’s wants and needs – and highlighting how it’ll help them alleviate some of their fears and pain points.
 Simple right?

-Well the value proposition canvas (VPC) makes it even more simple.
-By presenting your product’s features, benefits and experience, alongside your audience’s wants, need and fears.
+Well using the value proposition canvas in L&D makes it even more simple.
+By presenting your product’s features, benefits and experience, alongside your audience’s wants, needs and fears.
 Like so:

 And once completed, the VPC enables you to craft more impactful marketing messages that relate to both the benefits of your product AND your audiences desires.
 Hey, it might even help you refine your product or realise a gap in your offering. 😲